SoFi Student Loan Refinancing Review

 Although there is phone-based customer support if you need it, SoFi is an online-only lender.
 The application process isn’t difficult, but you’ll want to be comfortable submitting personal information and uploading required verification documents, such as pay stubs and tax returns.

-SoFi may be best for high-income, creditworthy applicants, as that’s whom it targets.
-However, since it’s easy, free and doesn’t affect your credit, there’s no harm in checking to see if you get preapproved and what your loan offers will be.
+Since it’s easy, free and doesn’t affect your credit, there’s no harm in checking to see if you get prequalified and what your loan offers will be.
 Don’t stop at SoFi, though.
-Compare offers from a variety of lenders to ensure you get the best terms and lowest interest rate possible.
+Compare offers from a variety of lenders to ensure you get your best terms and lowest interest rate possible.

 Taking a closer look at the online platform